MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/applications.md

 ## <a name="bkmk_repair"></a> Uninstall, repair, re-evaluate, or reinstall an application
 <!--7979972, 8227649-->
-*(Introduced in version 2010)*

- Starting in Configuration manager version 2010, administrators can do the following actions for applications in the Microsoft Endpoint Manager admin center:
+Administrators can do the following actions for applications in the Microsoft Endpoint Manager admin center:

 - **Uninstall** an application
 - **Repair** installation of an application